-- To increase the number of eligible small business concerns in the State that export
+- To increase the number of eligible small businesses in the State that export

-- To increase the value of exports by eligible small business concerns in the State
+- To increase the value of exports by eligible small businesses in the State

 - To increase the number of significant new trade opportunities for eligible small businesses

 STEP is a cost reimbursement grant.
 Recipients may receive up to $10,000 for various eligible international business activities for the award year.
-Average awards are between $2,000 – $3,000.
+Average awards are between $2,000 – $3,000 per activity.
 All grant awards require a 25 percent cash match by the grant recipient.

 STEP funds can be used for the following three options: